47degrees/fetchless/README.md

 * Encoded in tagless final style, instead of as a data structure
 * No need for explicit support for logging, timing, rate-limiting, timeouts, etc. as those can use your base effect type.
 * Less runtime overhead due to being implemented in terms of existing effects, rather than as its own effect.
-* Approx. 190x faster in the best case compared to Fetch (identical DataSource/Fetch instances, benchmark not available yet)
+* Orders of magnitude faster than original Fetch (identical DataSource/Fetch instances, benchmark not available yet)
 * Core code extremely small (~50loc), most code is actually just implicit syntax wrappers for collections & tuples.
 * No required type class dependencies to call fetching methods (after creating a `Fetch` instance)